 In 1980 and 1981 Gehann founded the Pro Musica Chamber Orchestra and the Bach Choir in Darmstadt, for the sole purpose of presenting public performances of the complete works of J. S. Bach.
 He would conduct over 90 concerts in several European countries of Bach's music, including nine performances of the Mass in B minor.

-He has adjudicated numerous music festivals and guest conducted symphony orchestras throughout Germany and abroad.
-As a concert organist, Gehann has performed in twenty countries, on many radio and television broadcasts, and recorded over 20 records and CD's.
+He adjudicated numerous music festivals and guest conducted symphony orchestras throughout Germany and abroad.
+As a concert organist, Gehann performed in twenty countries, on many radio and television broadcasts, and recorded over 20 records and CD's.

-For 10 years, Gehann was President of the South-East Division of the Institute for German Music in Eastern Europe, an organization that promotes the music of German and East European composers and folk music.
+For ten years, Gehann was President of the South-East Division of the Institute for German Music in Eastern Europe, an organization that promotes the music of German and East European composers and folk music.
 An outgrowth this activity, was the establishing by Gehann, in 1987, of a publishing company, Gehann-Musik-Verlag, that specializes in promoting and printing music by German composers located in 20 regions in Eastern Europe.
 They have also printed musicological and other related studies.
 A six-volume Anthology of Sacred Works represents the company's most significant editorial output to date.

 Gehann was living in Lude Bach, Germany, when he died, of cancer on June 21, 2007, at age 78.
 He was survived by his wife and two children.